-An increasingly strong media presence in our teenagers lives can mean they are placed under an immense pressure surrounding body image and food.
+Many teenagers feel under pressure when it comes to body image and food.
 Susie Orbach advises us on how to have a healthy and open dialogue with our children.

-What can we say to our teenage sons and daughters?
+What can we say to our teenage children?
 Everywhere there is talk of obesity, schemes to avoid bad foods, to bulk up, to exercise more, to measure calories in and calories out and to eat less.

 The pressure affects parents, not just their children.
-So what’s a parent to do?
-How can a mum or dad steer their children through the mess of contradictory information that undermines the basics of hunger and satisfaction, turning food avoidances into a moral crusade?
+So, how can we steer children through the mess of contradictory information out there about diets and weight?

-With the prevalence of disordered eating hitting younger children, a son or daughter's bid for independence can often find expression in denying the parent’s desire for them to eat in a straightforward manner.
-Lots of girls seem to save their eating up for the weekend, skimping on school lunch and supper and scaring their parents; or they insist on salads and end up bingeing on carbs because their bodies are growing and actually require more food.
+Disordered eating is affecting more and more children.
+You may recognise it as your child denying food in a bid for independence.
+They may save their eating up for the weekend, skimping on school lunch and supper; or insist on salads and end up bingeing on carbs because their bodies are growing and actually require more food.

-The last might be the hardest, particularly if a parent has had eating difficulties of their own, but it's a good opportunity to try to get a grip on one's own eating and to limit discussions about good and bad foods round the table.
-The wisest approach is a parent's relaxed and relished attitude towards food.
-Avoiding talk of weight and instead gently focusing on showing that hunger comes in different sizes, and that real food can satisfy our hunger and allows us to stop when satisfied are all crucial.
-Our taste buds can be tricked by the food industry's practices which ratchet up the bliss point so that we just want to keep going.
+The last might be the hardest, particularly if a parent has eating difficulties of their own, but it's a good opportunity to try to limit one's own discussions about good and bad foods, especially round the table.
+The wisest approach is for you to have a relaxed and relished attitude towards food.
+Avoid talk of weight and instead gently focusing on showing that hunger comes in different sizes, and that real food can satisfy our hunger.
+You could explain how our taste buds can be tricked by the food industry's practices so that we just want to keep going.